Softmotions/ejdb/src/jql/README.md

 **NOTE:** In many cases, using index may drop down the overall query performance.
 Because index collection contains only document references (`id`) and engine may perform an addition document fetching by its primary key to finish query matching.
 So for not so large collections a brute scan may perform better than scan using indexes.

-However exact matching operations: `eq`, `in` and `sorting` by natural index order will benefit from index in any case.
+However, exact matching operations: `eq`, `in` and `sorting` by natural index order will always benefit from index in any case.